mjpernot/merge-repo/README.md

 # Program Descriptions:
-### Description: The program is designed to take a local Git repository and merge it into an existing Git repository, but make the local Git repository the priority repository.
+### Description: The program is designed to take an outside local Git repository and merge it into an existing remote Git repository, but make the outside Git repository the priority repository.
 This is a way of an outside repository being modified and then merging those modifications into an existing remote Git respository.

 # Program Help Function: